Yohng.Com Site

 'mama w'....

-...continuing into the infinity.
-The output result may be something like 'hello mama was good morning, my friend...'
+...continuing to infinity.
+The resulting output result might be something like 'hello mama was good morning, my friend...'

-This algorithm preserves the semantical feel of a text, and the amount of preserved sense is controlled by a buffer length.
-Because the algorithm is limited to this simple mathematical logic, an output in most of cases will only bear a resemblance to having some sense, sometimes creating puns by connecting incompatible parts of a source text.
+This algorithm preserves the semantic feel of the original text, and the level of preserved sense is controlled by the buffer length.
+Because the algorithm is constrained by simple mathematical logic, the output in most cases will only present an illusion of sense, sometimes creating puns by joining incompatible parts together.

-This is the output of a previous edition of this article, combined with a computer specification, processed by this algorithm with a window size of eight:
+The following shows the result of inputting the previous edition of this article, combined with an arbitrary computer specification, which was processed by the algorithm described above using a window size of eight:

 ====== 8 ======